Section Two: Student Rights and Responsibilities

 Notification of Outcomes

-The outcome of a Student Community Standards hearing is part of the education record of any student personally identified, and is protected from release under the Family Educational Rights and Privacy Act (FERPA), a federal law.
+The outcome of a Student Community Standards hearing is part of the education record of any student personally identified, and is protected from release under FERPA, a federal law.
 However, Ashford University observes the following legal exceptions:

-- The University may release publicly the name, nature of the violation and the sanction for any student who is found in violation of a University policy that is a “crime of violence,” including: arson, burglary, robbery, criminal homicide, sex offenses, assault, destruction/damage/vandalism of property, and kidnapping/abduction.
+- The University may release the final results of a disciplinary proceeding in which a student who is an alleged perpetrator of a crime of violence or non-forcible sex offense, is found in violation of the University’s Student Community Standards.
+A crime of violence includes arson, burglary, robbery, criminal homicide (manslaughter by negligence, murder, and non-negligent manslaughter), forcible sex offenses, assault, destruction/damage/vandalism of property and kidnapping/abduction.
+The University may not disclose the name of any other student, including the victim or witness, without the prior written consent of the other student.
 The University will also release this information to the complainant in any of these offenses regardless of the outcome;

-- In the event that the alleged victim is deceased, the notification will be made to next of kin (upon written request).
+- In the event that the alleged victim is deceased as a result of the crime or offense, the notification will be made to next of kin (upon written request).

 It has become common for students accused of policy violations to try to defend their actions with excuses, such as prescription drug interactions, self-defense, alcohol, etc. Defending actions is admitting to a policy violation.
 While a student’s defense will not excuse his or her actions, Ashford University will take the legitimacy of his or her defense into consideration in addressing the proper sanction.